SupriyaKonda123/CODTECH-TASK-2/README.md

 Duration:july to september

 Overview of the Project

-Project:Exploratory Data Analysis(EDA) on Stock Market Analysis and Prediction
+Project:Exploratory Data Analysis(EDA) on Microsoft Stock Market Analysis and Prediction

 Objective:
 Analyze Stock Market Data: The primary objective of this project is to analyze historical stock market data to identify trends and patterns.
 Time Series Prediction: Use machine learning models to predict future stock prices based on historical data.